-A management fee is charged to the Exchange for services we provide under the subscriber's agreement with subscribers at the Exchange.
+A management fee is retained for services we provide under the subscriber's agreement with subscribers at the Exchange.
 The fee is a percentage of direct and affiliated assumed premiums written by the Exchange.
 This percentage rate is determined at least annually by our Board of Directors but cannot exceed 25%.
-The management fee rate charged the Exchange was 25% in 2022, 2021 and 2020.
-The Board of Directors elected to maintain the fee at 25% beginning January 1, 2023.
+The management fee rate charged the Exchange was 25% in 2023, 2022 and 2021.
+The Board of Directors elected to maintain the fee at 25% beginning January 1, 2024.